 Gro Group

-2015 2014
+2016 2015

 \$ \$

-Within 1 year Within 2 to 5 years 64,161 77,212 33,334 32,450
+Within 1 year 41,246 64,161

+Within 2 to 5 years 472,682 77,212

-141,373 65,784
+513,928 141,373

 Operating lease payments represent rentals payable by the Group for residential premises and office equipment.
-Residential premises leases are negotiated and rentals are fixed for an average term of 2.5 years (2014: 1 year).
+Residential premises leases are negotiated and rentals are fixed for an average term of 2.5 years (2015 : 2.5 years).
 Office equipment leases are negotiated for an average term of 5 years and rentals are fixed for an average of 5 years.

-In prior and current years, the management held discussions with the Singapore Land Authority and Agri-Food & Veterinary Authority of Singapore with respect to a possible redevelopment of Lim Chu Kang area where the Group's chicken farm is located.
-The Group has not received a formal notification on the potential redevelopment up to the date of the issuance of the financial statements.
+In prior year, the management held discussions with the Singapore Land Authority ("SLA") and Agri-Food & Veterinary Authority of Singapore with respect to a possible redevelopment of Lim Chu Kang area where the Group's chicken farm is located.
+In current year, the Group has transferred its existing land use rights, certain farm buildings and plant and equipment ("disposed assets") to SLA for a cash consideration of \$38.6 million.